 • Help a company’s website or software meet the needs and expectations of their customers

-• Make sure all stakeholders are involved in the document’s creation, including individuals within the company who will use the software or website.
+• Ensure the involvement of all stakeholders in the document’s creation, including individuals within the company who will use the software or website.

 Business Requirements Documentation vs Other Business Documents